-You can easily extend your tax return due date from July 15 to October 15…but should you?
+You can easily extend your tax return due date from May 17 to October 15 by requesting a tax extension…but should you?

-Your federal income tax return is due on July 15.
-However, if that deadline doesn't suit you for whatever reason, it's pretty easy to get the due date extended to October 15.
-All you have to do is file a simple IRS form or pay your taxes electronically (see Tax Extension: How to Get More Time to File Your Tax Return for details).
-Make sure you act before midnight on July 15, though.
+Your federal income tax return is due today (May 17).
+However, if the deadline doesn't suit you for whatever reason, it's pretty easy to get the due date extended to October 15.
+All you have to do is request a tax extension by filing a simple IRS form or paying your taxes electronically (see Tax Extension: How to Get More Time to File Your Tax Return for details).
+Make sure you act before midnight tonight, though.

-Since the process is relatively simple and straightforward, should you get a tax extension?
+Since the process is relatively simple and straightforward, the question then becomes "should you get a tax extension?"
 Well, it depends.
-There are advantages and disadvantages to pushing back your tax filing deadline.
+There are advantages and disadvantages to pushing back your tax filing deadline with a tax extension.
 So, it really comes down to your own situation.
 What makes sense for you?
 To help you answer that question, here are a few pros and cons of waiting to file your tax return.

 Pro: You Get More Time to File

-If you just can't file your return by the July 15 deadline, then by all means get an extension.
+If you simply can't file your return by tonight's deadline, then by all means get a tax extension.
 You're sick, you can't find your tax records, your computer crashed…whatever the reason, if you can't file you can't file.
 Don't bang your head against the wall trying to come up with a way to get your return in before the stroke of midnight.
 Take the extension.

 Con: You Have More Time to Worry About Taxes